moana1stefanut/some-packing-discord-bot-in-python/README.md

-pip install discord.py
-host it via uptimerobot.com - created on November 15, 2023
+Created on November 2023.
+Get it up via "uptimerobot".